4 reasons not to get excited about Russia’s COVID-19 ‘vaccine’

 - Even if it works, there’s no data on its efficacy.
 In vaccine terms, “efficacy” refers to how effective a vaccine is.
 For example, an efficacy rating of 98%, which the measles vaccine had, meant 98 out of every 100 people who received it would be protected–guaranteed.
 But vaccines often have much lower efficacy rates.
 Even Dr. Antohy Fauci says the first SARS-CoV-2 vaccine might only have an efficacy rating of about 50% to 60%, meaning even America’s vaccines currently in development would be a coin toss regarding whether a person who has received it is actually protected.
 It’s true that Russia’s vaccine may actually protect some people from SARS-CoV-2.
 However, we don’t know what the efficacy of their vaccine is.
 A government can claim they have a “vaccine” even if its efficacy rating is only 2%–but it’s not going to be much help in protecting people if the efficacy rating is so low.
 In the U.S., it is likely that any SARS-CoV-2 vaccine that does not have an efficacy rating of at least 50% will not go into production.

-The take away: given Russia has released little scientific data about their vaccine–and have skipped Phase 3 trials altogether, it’s highly unlikely Russia’s SARS-CoV-2 vaccine will help protect people on a mass scale.
+The take away: given Russia has released little scientific data about their vaccine–and has skipped Phase 3 trials altogether—it’s highly unlikely Russia’s SARS-CoV-2 vaccine will help protect people on a mass scale.
 It might even be unsafe since it was rushed to market so quickly.
 But we won’t know for sure until Russia releases more information about it.
 Still, don’t get your hopes up.